-SEO for consultants is similar to other SEO initiatives with a few fundamental differences, the main one of which is keywords.
+SEO for consultants is similar to other search engine optimization initiatives with a few fundamental differences, the main one of which is keywords.
 If you’re a consulting agency looking to stand out from your competition on online searches, you’ll need to learn about your specific keywords and how to make them work their best for you.

 Keyword research plays a vital role in SEO.
 Your keyword research will involve identifying a list of phrases describing what your consulting agency does.
 You can use this list to produce a significant amount of website traffic if you’ve picked the right keywords.
 This will make a high starting point for your SEO for consultants.
 Keyword research could just be described as modern market research.

-Your keyword research should kick off any serious marketing initiative that you undertake.
-Additionally, it is critical for pay-per-click campaigns, content marketing efforts and on-page SEO.
+Your keyword research should kick off any serious internet marketing initiative that you undertake.
+Additionally, it is critical for pay-per-click campaigns, social media, search marketing efforts and on-page optimization.

 So let’s get started.